 A FINAL NOTE: I want all my students to succeed in this course.
 Do not hesitate to ask me or your peers questions, this class is a safe environment that encourages all learning.
 I hope you all enjoy this course! ©

+Class Schedule

-Class Schedule Unless otherwise indicated all assignments are due by 11:59 pm on their due date
+Unless otherwise indicated all assignments are due Sunday at 11:59 pm